 Best Glasses for Oval Face Shape

-- Rectangular and square frames add angular definition
+- ✓Rectangular and square frames add angular definition that complements balanced features

-- Avoid frames that are too small or narrow, which can look out of scale
+- ✓Avoid frames that are too small or narrow, which can look out of scale with balanced proportions

 Makeup Tips for Oval Face Shape

-Makeup contouring and highlighting can enhance the strengths of a oval face shape and bring proportions into balance:
+Contouring and highlighting can enhance the strengths of a oval face and bring proportions into balance:

 Styles to Avoid for Oval Face Shape

-These choices tend to work against the natural proportions of a oval face shape:
+These choices tend to work against the natural proportions of a oval face:

 Famous People with Oval Face Shapes

-Seeing oval face shapes on well-known faces makes the proportions easier to recognise.
-These celebrities are widely cited as examples:
+Seeing oval face shapes on well-known faces makes the proportions easier to recognise:

 Oval Face Shape — Frequently Asked Questions

-- Most frame shapes work — oval faces have the least restriction of any face shape.
-Rectangular and square frames add angular definition.
+Most frame shapes work — oval faces have the least restriction of any face shape.
+Rectangular and square frames add angular definition that complements balanced features.
 Oversized frames make a bold statement without looking disproportionate.
-Avoid frames that are too small or narrow, which can look out of scale.
+Avoid frames that are too small or narrow, which can look out of scale with balanced proportions.
 Cat-eye frames add a vintage elegance that suits oval proportions well.

 Upload a photo to our free AI face shape detector and get an instant result — plus personalized hairstyle, glasses, and makeup recommendations.